Learn About the Importance of Our Jewish Holidays

 Is a seven-day festival, also known as the Feast or Festival of Booths, the Feast of Tabernacles, or just Tabernacles.
 It is one of the three pilgrimage festivals mentioned in the Bible.
 Sukkot is celebrated by the building of a sukkah, or temporary dwelling, outdoors.

-Sunday, October 1, Day 2 Yom Tov at TNT Service at 9:00 AM Lulav is used during Hallel - Havdalah - 7:11 No service
+Wednesday, October 8, Day 2 Yom Tov -Service at 9:00 AM Lulav is used during Hallel

-Evening Service (Shabbat Yom Tov) at 8:00 PM - NO EVENING YIZKOR as it is Shabbat
+Evening Service (Yom Tov) at 7:00 PM - EVENING YIZKOR

-Shemini Atzeret Oct 7 Saturday This holiday immediately follows the conclusion of the holiday of Sukkot.
+Shmini Atzeret Oct 14 Tuesday This holiday immediately follows the conclusion of the holiday of Sukkot.

 This holiday immediately follows the holidays of Sukkot and Shemini Atzeret.
 It concludes and begins anew the annual reading cycle of the Torah, the Five Books of Moses that make up a portion of the Jewish Bible

-Sunday, October 8, at TBA Simchat Torah-Service at 9:00 AM - Hallel is recited - Special observance of Torah Joy.
+Wednesday, October 15, Simchat Torah-Service at 9:00 AM - Hallel is recited - Special observance of Torah Joy.

 Note: